 Here are some of the newer treatment facilities:

 The biggest difference between an urgent-care facility and a health care provider's office is that you can walk in without an appointment.
-Also, at an urgent-care center, you probably won't see the same provider from visit to visit.
+Also, at an urgent-care center, you probably won't see the same health care provider from visit to visit.

 Many people use these clinics as their primary health care providers.
 Others use them only for walk-in treatment for illnesses or injuries.

-Disadvantages: If you’re not a regular patient at the urgent-care center, your records won’t be on file.
+Disadvantages.
+If you’re not a regular patient at the urgent-care center, your records won’t be on file.
 The staff won’t be as familiar with your medical history as your primary care provider.
 Walk-ins often have a longer wait than a scheduled appointment at their own health care providers' offices.
-Some urgent-care centers don’t accept health insurance from certain carriers, so be sure to check before you're treated.
+Some urgent-care centers don’t accept health insurance from certain insurance companies, so be sure to check before you're treated.
 If you have a true emergency, going to an urgent-care center that cannot take care of you only delays your care.

 Ambulatory surgery centers

 If surgery is in your future, ask your health care provider if outpatient (ambulatory) surgery is an option.
 Improved technology, pain control, and less-invasive procedures allow many surgeries to be done in a health care provider’s office, outpatient clinic, or ambulatory surgery center.
 Some of the procedures include hernia repair, cosmetic surgery, gallbladder removal, and tonsil removal.

 Advantages.
 You avoid a hospital stay and get to recover in the comfort and privacy of your own home.
 You receive high-quality care at far less cost than at a hospital.
 Operations are more likely to be on schedule.
 Complications are rare.
 If they do occur, the ambulatory surgery center has a backup plan for transferring patients to a hospital.